 OpenClaw without server

-OpenClaw without a server really means OpenClaw without becoming the operator.
+OpenClaw without a server means less operations work.

 This query sounds simple, but it hides an important distinction.
 You can avoid buying a VPS and still run locally, but you have not escaped server responsibility.
 You have only moved it onto your own machine.